"A must-see summer attraction in Toronto and one of the most successful festivals of its kind in Canada"

 Enhance your Shakespeare in High Park experienceFree pre-show performances and daytime activities for all ages

-Canadian Stage is seeking reliable individuals, 15 years of age or older (12 or older if volunteering as a family), who are friendly, enjoy theatre and have excellent customer service skills to join our diverse team of volunteer ushers at Shakespeare in High Park.
+We're looking for theatre-lovers 15 years of age or older (12 or older if volunteering as a family) with excellent customer service skills to join our diverse team of volunteer ushers at Shakespeare in High Park.
 Responsibilities include greeting patrons, accepting donations, answering questions and assisting our patrons finding seats.
-Shifts are available onsite in High Park from 5:30 pm to 8:30 pm, Tuesday through Sunday, from June 30th to September 4th.
+Shifts are available onsite in High Park from 5:30 pm to 8:30 pm, Tuesday through Sunday, from June 28th to September 2nd.
 Volunteers are required to complete a minimum of six three-hour shifts over the summer.
 Full training is provided.

-Volunteers see Hamlet and All's Well that Ends Well for free and are also rewarded with tickets to Canadian Stage's upcoming season, a Shakespeare in High Park volunteer t-shirt to work in, backstage tours, an invitation to our annual appreciation barbeque, games and prizes.
+Volunteers see Romeo and Juliet and A Midsummer Night's Dream for free, get tickets to Canadian Stage's upcoming season, a Shakespeare in High Park volunteer t-shirt, backstage tours, an invitation to our annual appreciation barbeque, games and prizes.
 Volunteers will also develop leadership and customer service skills.
 All of our volunteers become a member of the Toronto Attractions Council Reciprocal Program where you receive unique offers to many of Toronto's fun summer attractions!
 In addition, students can earn hours towards their community service requirements as well as a letter of reference for future job searches.

 How to sign up